Maxor1211/FlappyBirdAI/README.md

 ## Training

-To get the datasets and the code you may run
+To get the datasets, dependencies, and code you may run

 ```
 git clone https://github.com/y-almannaee/is-it-real
+pip3 install -r requirements.txt
 ```

 If you are running on Linux/MacOS, you must set the environment variable for NLTK_DATA to point to where the nltk data is.
+On Windows, this needs to be done by editing the PATH by opening System &#8594; Advanced System Settings &#8594; Environment Variables &#8594; Path &#8594; Edit

 When running on Linux, from the command line you may invoke the following command